edewit/minecraft-sponge-plugin-s2i/README.md

     application GIT repository.
 In case your application is located in a sub-folder, you can set this variable to a *./myapplication*.

-*  **STI_SCRIPTS_URL** (default: '[.sti/bin](https://raw.githubusercontent.com/codecentric/springboot-maven3-centos/master/.sti/bin)')

-    This variable specifies the location of directory, where *assemble*, *run* and *save-artifacts* scripts are downloaded/copied from.
-By default the scripts in this repository will be used, but users can provide an alternative location and run their own scripts.

 Contributing
 ------------